bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-06-30-on-tetrahedra-and-tuition.md

   class="rounded-lg border overflow-hidden relative">
 </div>

-This angle helps to explain why many molecules are the shapes they are, and the shapes of many molecules help to explain why they behave the way they do, and the behavior of molecules helps to explain an awful lot of phenomena across many areas of study.
-Like I said: a pretty big deal.
+This angle helps to explain why many molecules are the shapes they are, and the shapes of many molecules help to explain why they behave in the ways they do, and the behavior of many molecules helps to explain an awful lot of phenomena across many areas of study.
+So yeah, I reckon it might be a pretty big deal.

 During a lecture introducing us to molecular geometry we were told that this angle is approximately equal to 109.5&deg;, which had me immediately thinking "I wonder if I can figure out what it _really_ is?"